kartikeya7609/Ecommerce/README.md

 - 🔐 User login and registration
 - 📞 Contact page
 - Font Awesome Icons integration
--🛍️Working Add to Cart function.
+- 🛍️Working Add to Cart function.
--interactive About section
+- interactive About section
+- added special page for each product it is interactive too.
+- added toastify things

 ---

 ## 🧰 Tech Stack